Events Sponsored by the Ohio to Erie Trail Fund – Last Day to Sign Up is August 8th

 Daily mileage ranges from 40 to 70 with nightly stays in Xenia, Columbus, Mt.
 Vernon, Millersburg, Massillon and Akron.
 The entire 320 miles is fully supported with a luggage/bike vehicle, mechanic and OTET staffers.
 There is a donation cost range depending on when you register.
 Individuals will be responsible for making their own motel/hotel registrations at lodging facilities where OTET has reserved rooms at special rates.
 Food is paid for by individual participants as well.
 There is a fee of $60 for transportation back to Columbus or Cincinnati that is payable during registration.
 Depending on when reservations are made, the donation to OTETF will range from $500 to $650 per person, making this tour one of the most reasonable supported adventure.

 The 2017 adventure will feature several new route sections in Columbus, Galena, Centerburg, and Holmes County.
-All registered riders will receive a copy of the new $15 OTET Tour Guide that is coming out February 2.
+All registered riders will receive a copy of the new $15 OTET Tour Guide that came out February 2.
 Jerseys that normally cost $100, are now available at time of reservation for $90.
 The discount on the jersey is taken in the final stage of check-out.

 Trail surfaces are fine for road bikes, hybrids and mountain bikes.
 The OTET ride is considered a beginner to intermediate level adventure.
 While 90% of the trail is essentially flat, there are some hills along the way but none that are too long to just enjoy walking.
 Participants only need to carry what they will need for the day.
 By the 2017 adventure, 280 miles will be on paved trail while the remaining 50 miles will be on specially selected streets and roads.
 Weather in September in Ohio is typically dry with temps ranging from morning lows of 45-55 to afternoons of 70-80…perfect for bike travel.